 Global Team, Multi-Local Insights

-Rui Perdigão steers the program and coordinates a growing team of world-class individualities from Europe, Africa, Asia, the Americas and Oceania.
+The founding chair, Prof. Dr. Rui Perdigão, steers the program and coordinates a growing team of world-class individualities from Europe, Africa, Asia, the Americas and Oceania.
 The program partners range from academic researchers to public and private practitioners, fostering a coevolutionary cross-fertilisation between academia and society.

 Global in reach, multi-local in touch, the initiative further benefits from the strong ties to the emerging Neptune Orchid Research Alliance, chaired by Prof. Dr. Rui Perdigão and Prof. Dr. Julia Hall from our Institute.